-While we were impressed with all the color options, the Oeko-Tex certified cotton, and the small, distributive pockets, we were not blown away by the stitching quality.
-After a few washes and an admittedly heavy testing regiment, some of the stitching started to fray.
-Despite our experience with what we'd consider so-so stitching, we still think that the YnM's color options, high-end fabric, and ease of cleaning make it well worth the outlay in cash.
+While we were impressed with all the color options, the Oeko-Tex certified cotton, and the small, distributive pockets, this blanket's stitching quality left something to be desired.
+After a few washes and an admittedly heavy testing regimen, some of the stitching began to fray.
+Despite the mediocre stitching job, we still think that the YnM's color options, high-end fabric, and ease of cleaning make it well worth the outlay in cash.

 The Waowoo is a decent budget option for those wanting to check out the potential benefits of a weighted blanket without betting the farm on the product.
 The 5" x 5" pocket design does a fair job of spreading out the weight evenly.
 The durable glass beads are tough.
 Perhaps most importantly, the blanket comes in 7 weight options so that you can match it to your body type.

-Unfortunately, the Waowoo does not come with a duvet, and one is not available for purchase through the manufacturer.
+Unfortunately, the Waowoo does not come with a duvet cover, and one is not available for purchase through the manufacturer.
 Additionally, the batting insulating the throw is one-sided, so you have to pay attention to make sure the weights are facing up for maximum comfort.
 Lastly, this model only comes in 3 size options (36" x 48", 48" x 72", 60" x 80") and one color option.
 Despite these shortcomings, we think this blanket is worth the money at the price point if you are unsure about weighted blankets' benefits.

 Conversely, the WONAP only comes in one color: folkstone gray.
 Also, the blanket does not come with a cover, which exacerbates the difficulties in cleaning if you don't opt for your own aftermarket duvet cover.
 It can only be machine washed with cold water on the gentle cycle, and it can't be tumble dried due to the glass beads.
 However, this is the unfortunate reality of cleaning weighted blankets in general.
-All said, this blanket is a great choice for those looking for cotton alternatives.
+All said, this blanket is a great choice for those seeking alternatives to cotton.